Construction Site Management

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||15.8%|

 |Associate’s Degree (or other 2-year degree)||0.6%|

 Online Construction Site Management Programs

-In the 2018-2019 academic year, 67 schools offered some type of building/construction site management/manager program.
+In 2018-2019, 67 schools offered a building/construction site management/manager program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.